adamzerner/vue-starter/README.md

 - For Twitter make sure you enable email access.
 - For LinkedIn you need to add the "Sign In with LinkedIn" product in order to have access to the users email.

+### Blog

+I thought about adding blogging functionality but I think that's overkill.
+Using a some other third party tool like VuePress and pointing the domain to blog.vuestarter.com seems like a better idea.